Ruland Uni joints

 This force wears the needle ends and bearing cage so the more force applied (ie bigger misalignment angle) means the needle bearings wear quickly and the bearing needs to be released sooner.

-Twin Spring Couplings current offerings compare to the following needle bearing Ruland uni joints
+Twin Spring Couplings current offerings compare to their needle bearing joints

-How does Twin Spring Coupling differ from Ruland uni joints
+How does Twin Spring Coupling differ from Ruland’s coupling

 The Twin Spring Coupling has a number of advantages over the typical universal joint